 and was destroyed immediately after use.
 This way, a secret will forever remain secret.

-Both sides would need sufficient supply of key tapes and you had to
+Both sides need sufficient supply of key tapes and you have to

-know in advance who you wanted to exchange messages with.
-In practice, this method
+know in advance who you want to contact.
+In practice, it

 Nevertheless, it remained in use for a long time for messages at the highest level in

 the Americans and the Russians exchanged confidential messages with

 using this principle.